DCC-EX/dcc-ex.github.io/docs/support/makerfabs-update-at-version-with-mega.rst

 7.1 Remove TX-TX and RX-RX jumpers

-7.2 Connect ESP8266 serial to Arduino Serial 1 and the TX to RX and RX to TX as per the initial assembly instructions for the |EX-CS|
+7.2 Connect the TX to RX and RX to TX pins as per the initial assembly instructions for the |EX-CS|

 .. figure:: /_static/images/assembly/wifi_jumpers2.png
    :alt: Install the Jumper wires